marpaia/chef-golang/README.md

 ## Unit tests

+### Using Docker to run the unit tests

-Obviously many of the unit tests require a functioning Chef installation in order to verify the results of API requests.
-Edit the `TEST_CONFIG.json` file with the appropriate endpoints and information, and run `go test -v`.
+-Obviously many of the unit tests require a functioning Chef installation in -order to verify the results of API requests.
+Edit the `TEST_CONFIG.json` file -with the appropriate endpoints and information, and run `go test -v`.
+If you don't want to set up a Chef server to work on this API or write tools that interact with a Chef server, use the included Docker configurations.

+If you've never ran docker before, run the follow at somewhere that's *not* the code respository (like `~/` or `~/docker` for example):

+1. Install VirtualBox
+2. Install docker: `brew install boot2docker`
+3. run `boot2docker init`
+4. run `boot2docker up`
+6. run `docker build .`

+If you have run docker before or you've completed the previous steps, just `cd` into the code repo and run `docker build .`

 ## External dependencies